ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/multiple-databases.markdown

 # Administration : Multiple Databases

 RavenDB originally supports multiple databases.
 If you want to configure the additional databases, you need to create a document, as usual.
-RavenDB multi database support was explicitly designed to support multi tenancy scenarios, and RavenDB can easily handle hundreds or thousands of databases on the same instance.
+RavenDB multi database support was explicitly designed to support multi tenancy scenarios, and RavenDB can handle hundreds or thousands of databases on the same instance.

+{WARNING:Having too many databases might hurt performance}
+The problem with running many databases on the same hardware is that they compete for a limited amount of resources.
+If your HD can provide 50 MB/sec and 1000 IOPS, and you have 400 databases all trying their best to give you their best performance, you are going to see a rate of 125 KB / sec and 2.5 IOPS per databases.
+In a typical scenario, not all databases are active at the same time, but in most systems, when you get to hundreds of databases, they will compete.
+When designing your system, please take this into consideration.
+Sometimes it would be better to split many databases into several servers.
+{WARNING/}

 To define a new database you need to create a document with the name "Raven/Databases/[database name]" and the following contents: